objectbox/objectbox-swift-docs/getting-started.md

 #### To run the generator from Xcode

 1. Right-click your project in the Project navigator and click **ObjectBoxGeneratorCommand**,
 2. Select the target that contains your ObjectBox entity classes.
-The generator plugin sends anonymous usage statistics to the ObjectBox team.
-If you wish to opt-out, collapse the **Arguments** section below the list of targets and add the `--no-statistics` argument there.
 3. When asked, allow the command to change files.
-4. When asked, allow the command to open network connections to send anonymous usage statistics to the ObjectBox team.
-You need to provide the permission even if you had opt-out of the usage statistics.
+4. When asked, allow the command to open network connections.
 5. Once the command has finished, add the generated source file (`generated/EntityInfo-<target-name>.generated.swift`) to your project.

 #### To run the generator from the command line